All 5k events in this country are currently suspended due to COVID-19 (Coronavirus). For further details please see here.

 We hope these tips help to ensure that Phoenix parkrun is fun and safe for everyone.

-Parking: Parking is available free of charge at Norton Priory Museum Norton Priory Museum & Gardens,Tudor Road, Manor Park, Runcorn, Cheshire
+Parking: Parking is available free of charge at Norton Priory Museum Norton Priory Museum & Gardens,Tudor Road, Manor Park, Runcorn, Cheshire.
+Signage will direct you to the start.

-Toilets and cafe facilities are available at the Urban Cafe or alternatively at The Courtyard Tea room at the Norton Priory Museum.
-Please note museum is not open before parkrun.
+Toilets and cafe facilities are available at the C.H.I. cafe within the park or alternatively at The Courtyard Tea Room at the Norton Priory Museum.
+Please note that the museum is not open before parkrun.

-Getting there on footPhoenix park can be accessed easily by foot from numerous directions.
-Situated centrally within the heart of Castlefields there are dedicated footpaths from Windmill Hill, Castlefields, Norton, Palacefields or alternatively by walking along the Bridgewater canal path heading from Runcorn bridge towards Murdishaw or vice versa dependant on direction of travel.
+Getting there on footPhoenix Park can be accessed easily by foot from numerous directions.
+Situated centrally within the heart of Castlefields there are dedicated footpaths from Windmill Hill, Castlefields, Norton, Palacefields or alternatively by walking along the Bridgewater canal path.

 Be aware if parking at Norton Priory Museum & Gardens that some visitors experience problems when using the postcode in Sat Nav.
-If using Sat Nav to find please use the road address (Tudor Road) or try WA7 1BD and follow the brown Norton Priory signs.
+If using Sat Nav, please use the road address (Tudor Road) or try WA7 1BD and follow the brown Norton Priory signs.